 The Asheville Darkroom is a 501c3 non-profit organization offering education, programming, and facilities available for public use.
-Anyone with darkroom experience can become a member and use BW facilities for $40/month, or color for $60/month, which includes chemicals.
+Anyone with darkroom experience can become a member and use the facilities for $40/month, plus a $20 orientation fee, which includes chemicals.
 Those new to the darkroom can take classes, workshops, and attend demos to learn how to use the space.
 We also offer free critiques on the last Wednesday of each month for both analog and digital work.

 The goal of The Asheville Darkroom is to provide the city and surrounding areas with an accessible and affordable space to learn and practice traditional photography, and to learn digital processes where applicable.
 We will provide these services and education as Asheville’s only public darkroom facility.